Adaptive time delay based control of non-collocated oscillatory systems: Time delay based control

-Recall that the time delay based control \eqref{eq:4:01} is largely attenuating the system resonance peak (around $\omega_0$) without much reshaping the $G(i \Omega)$ transfer characteristics at other frequencies.
+We note that the time delay based control \eqref{eq:4:01} is largely attenuating the system resonance peak around $\omega_0$, without much reshaping the $G(i \Omega)$ transfer characteristics at other frequencies.
 Expressing the transfer function \eqref{eq:4:02} as a ratio $G(i \Omega)=N(i \Omega) P(i \Omega)^{-1}$ of the corresponding polynomials $N(\cdot)$ and $P(\cdot)$, and rewriting \eqref{eq:4:01} in frequency domain as